kavin-t28/graphs-cia/README.md

 ##
 >#### Thus an algorithm that satisfies all the conditon of directed and negative weight we make use of **Bellman ford algorithm.**

+####  Programming language choosen:C
+> I've Choosen the language C because we learnt DSA in C and i feel it is easy to implement algorithms in C :)
+##